harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 Harness includes two RBAC roles specifically for STO users:

 * **Developer** role — Permissions needed for developer workflows.
-These workflows are described in [Tutorial 1](/tutorials/security-tests/standalone-pipeline).
+These workflows are described in the first tutorial, [Create a standalone STO pipeline](/tutorials/security-tests/standalone-pipeline).
 * **SecOps** role — Permissions needed for Security Operations staff.
-This role includes all Developer permissions and also allows users to approve security exemptions (Ignore rules).
-These workflows are covered in [Tutorial 2](/tutorials/security-tests/cicd-integrated-pipeline).
+This role includes all Developer permissions and also allows users to approve security exemptions ("ignore rules") for specific issues.
+These workflows are covered in the second tutorial, [Create an integrated STO/CI pipeline](/tutorials/security-tests/cicd-integrated-pipeline).

 :::note
 You need Administrative privileges at the Account level (Account Admin role) to assign these roles.